mxagar/mlflow_guide/MLflow_summary.md

 ## Project Component

 A more extensive overview on the Project Component is given in these other notes of mine: [MLops Udacity - Reproducible Pipelines](https://github.com/mxagar/mlops_udacity/blob/main/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md).
 While the current guide focuses on tracking and model handling, the Udacity notes focus more on how the project pipelines can be built using MLflow.
+Among others, sophisticated pipelines can be defined so that several components/modules are run one after the other, each storing artifacts used by the one that come later.

 MLflow Projects works with a `MLproject` YAML file placed in the project folder; this configuration file contains information about